karatelabs/karate/README.md

 ### JUnit 5 Parallel Execution
 For [JUnit 5](#junit-5) you can omit the `public` modifier for the class and method, and there are some changes to `import` package names.
 The method signature of the `assertTrue` has flipped around a bit.

-> To programmatically choose and run a set of features (and tags) at run time, refer to this example [`DemoTestSelected.java`](karate-demo/src/test/java/demo/DemoTestSelected.java) for yet another alternative API that uses a `List<String>` of tags and paths.

 ```java
 import com.intuit.karate.Results;
 import com.intuit.karate.Runner;